-The first time a client came into my office, explaining that he was depressed after his favorite hockey team had lost a championship game, I thought it was just a sarcastic exaggeration.
+The first time a client came into my office, explaining that he was feeling depressed after his favorite hockey team had lost a championship game, I thought it was just a sarcastic exaggeration.
 But he was serious, and over the course of the hour he explained his feelings of loss, despair, anger, and his inability to focus on his work.

-The next day I spoke with my clinical supervisor about the case, and she exclaimed, “I’m depressed too!”
-Getting the blues after a sports-related defeat is a common experience for sports enthusiasts, and for some the symptoms can be shockingly painful.
+It turns out that experiencing the blues after a sports-related defeat is a common experience for sports enthusiasts, and for some the symptoms can be shockingly painful.

 Are you feeling down after a sports-related defeat?
-Here are 3 strategies for beating those blues.
+Here are 4 strategies for beating those blues.